W3ndig0u0/Book-Library-Application/README.md

 # FlappyBirdAI
-Flappy Bird AI Trainer
+![image](https://github.com/W3ndig0u0/FlappyBirdAI/assets/70271139/dc40aa4a-4834-4aa8-bcba-572083879751)

-This project is a Flappy Bird AI Trainer implemented using Python and the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-The goal is to train an AI agent to play Flappy Bird, an addictive mobile game where the player controls a bird and navigates it through a series of pipes without colliding.
+This project is a Flappy Bird AI Trainer implemented in Python using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+The purpose of this trainer is to train an artificial intelligence (AI) agent to play the popular game Flappy Bird.

 Features
-AI agent: The trainer utilizes the NEAT algorithm to train an AI agent to play Flappy Bird.
-The agent learns to make decisions on when to flap its wings to avoid colliding with the pipes.
+NEAT algorithm: The trainer uses NEAT, a genetic algorithm that evolves neural networks to optimize their performance in playing Flappy Bird.
-Python: The trainer is implemented in Python, a powerful and widely-used programming language, making it easy to understand and modify the code.
+Python implementation: The project is written in Python, making it accessible and easy to understand for developers familiar with the language.
-NEAT: NEAT is an evolutionary algorithm that evolves neural networks with a variable number of nodes and connections.
-It allows the AI agent to adapt and improve its performance over time.
-Flappy Bird Game: The trainer includes the Flappy Bird game itself, where you can watch the AI agent play or even play the game manually.
-Requirements
+Simple UI: The user interface provides a basic display of the game screen and training progress, allowing you to monitor the AI's performance.
+Settings menu: Although currently under development, the trainer will eventually include a settings menu where you can customize various parameters to fine-tune the AI training process.
+Installation
-To run the Flappy Bird AI Trainer, you need to have the following:
+To run the Flappy Bird AI Trainer, please follow these steps:

-Python 3.x: Make sure you have Python 3.x installed on your system.

-NEAT-Python: Install the NEAT-Python library to use the NEAT algorithm.
-You can install it using pip:

-![image](https://github.com/W3ndig0u0/FlappyBirdAI/assets/70271139/dc40aa4a-4834-4aa8-bcba-572083879751)

-Copy code
-pip install neat-python
-Usage
 Clone the repository:

 bash